pypa/distlib/docs/internals.rst

 Distlib's design
 ================

-This is the section where some description of how ``distlib``'s design was arrived at, as and when time permits.
+This is the section containing some discussion of how ``distlib``'s design was arrived at, as and when time permits.

 The ``resources`` API